Freakybob-Team/freakybrowse/README.md

 # FreakyBrowse!
-This is a browser completly written in Python!
+This is a browser completely written in Python!
 It has many features, such as:
 - Notes
 - Downloads
-- PikiDiary button
+- Themes
-- More!
+and many more!

 # How to run it
 To run FreakyBrowse, just run the command `py freakybrowse.py` inside the directory where freakybrowse.py is located.